 We provide an independent review of shares for employees and directors.
-We assess your employment, legal & tax issues arising under the share award and highlight any areas for improvement.
-We are specialist solicitors navigating this tricky area for you.
+We flag important points and any areas for improvement.
+We are specialist solicitors with tax expertise navigating this tricky area for you.

 We offer a fixed fee service.
 Please do call us to discuss.